Skip to content

 6.2.

-Supplier will ensure that only such of its employees who may be required by Supplier to assist it in meeting its obligations under this Agreement will have access to the Customer Personal Data and that all employees’ use of it will be subject to written contractual obligations which are no less onerous than those imposed on Supplier by this Agreement, including contractual or statutory obligations of confidentiality no less onerous than those set out in clause 6.1.
+Supplier will ensure that only those individuals who need to know/access the Customer Personal Data, only to the extent strictly necessary for the purposes of the Agreement, will have access to it and that all employees’ use of it will be subject to written contractual obligations which are no less onerous than those imposed on Supplier by this Agreement, including contractual or statutory obligations of confidentiality no less onerous than those set out in clause 6.1.

 7. SUBPROCESSORS